 - Dignity (check your local provider website for local info)

 - Other large health systems near you

-Some pharmacies have vaccine appointments.
-But you must meet eligibility criteria.
+Many pharmacies have vaccine appointments.
 Check the pharmacy websites below.
-You must make an appointment.
+You may need to make an appointment.

 |Large Retail Pharmacy Location||Links|